so that you can make better business decisions.

 Planning ahead of time the steps your sales team needs to take to close a big contract can help you grow the revenues for your business.

-analysis“> is a process that enables the identification of similar organizations to be used as a comparison to understand the business and financial performance of the target company. analysis
+A comparable company analysis is a process that enables the identification of similar organizations to be used as a comparison to understand the business and financial performance of the target company.

 Porter’s Five Forces is a model that helps organizations to gain a better understanding of their industries and competition.